HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

 ## Set up storage class for HCL API Gateway {#setup_sc_apigw .section}

-1. Download the j2 template for apisix-storage-class.yaml from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/roles/hcl/apisix/volumes/templates/apisix-storage-class.yaml.j2) and update it to match your environment.
+1. Download the j2 template for `apisix-storage-class.yaml` from the [HCL Connections deployment automation Git repository](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/roles/hcl/apisix/volumes/templates/apisix-storage-class.yaml.j2) and update it to match your environment.

 2. Rename the file to apisix-storage-class.yaml, then open it.
 Replace all variables in curly braces "{{ }}" with values that are appropriate to your cluster configuration.

 3. For example:

-      - Replace `__apisix_storage_class_name` with the `<<namespace>>-apisix-sc` or storage class name you want to use.
+      - Replace `__apisix_storage_class_name` with the `<<namespace>>-storage-class` or storage class name you want to use.
       - Replace `__apisix_storage_class_reclaim_policy` with `Retain` or [reclaim policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaiming) you want to use.
       - Sample Configuration: